grafana/agent/docs/sources/static/upgrade-guide.md

 > [upgrade-guide-operator]: {{< relref "../operator/upgrade-guide.md" >}}
 > [upgrade-guide-flow]: {{< relref "../flow/upgrade-guide.md" >}}

+### Removal of Dynamic Configuration

+The experimental feature Dynamic Configuration has been removed.
+The use case of dynamic configuration will be replaced with Modules in Grafana Agent Flow.

 ## v0.33.0

 ### Symbolic links in Docker containers removed